 Insight and connection into the industry are critical and essential in minimizing the risk of investment.

 Due to the risk and challenges of investing, angel investors are generally accredited investors who have $1 million in investable assets or $200,000 in annual income.
-Other investors can invest through crowdfunding platforms.
+Other investors can invest through crowdfunding platforms, but the truth is that angel investing is spectacularly risky, takes a long time to pay back and you should never invest money that you can’t lose.

 Startups in need of cash have two options: debt or equity.